 - a.
-Students write a composition in Chinese, according to the instructions in the WPA General Education Handbook.
-The composition serves as the WPA artifact for the student's general education ePortfolio. - b.
+The following composition in French serves as the WPA artifact for the student's general education ePortfolio: - (1) Using present and past tenses as appropriate, each student writes a composition (in French) telling what pastimes people enjoy in Francophone countries. - (2) Students should consult the WPA General Education Handbook for this course to see the rubric/gradesheet for the assignment and to meet the purpose and requirements for the composition. - b.
 Students must upload the composition for Outcome 4C (Socially Adept-Appreciation of Cultural and Linguistic Differences) on Chalk & Wire. - c.
 It is the student's responsibility to ensure that he or she is "in compliance," meaning that the artifact has successfully been uploaded.
 Compliance is verified by checking for the assessment results in the student's WPA.
-If there is a problem, the student may receive notification by the professor/assessor through the student's ORU email address. - d.
+If there is a problem, the student may receive notification by the professor/assessor through the student's ORU email address.

+d.
 Not electronically submitting or incorrectly submitting the artifact results in a zero for that assignment.